-Even for members of a group devoted to the preservation and study of sampler, the term is not easily defined.
+The term is not easily defined, even by members of a group devoted to the preservation and study of sampler.
 Here are some definitions we have collected:

 …sample piece of needlework or embroidery, of silk, cotton, or worsted, for the preservation of some pattern or as an example of the ability of a child or a beginner.
 (Encyclopedia.com)